Skip to main content

 The more languages you speak, the more people you can talk to.
 A solid CMS platform should let you tag your content with language and offer all the different character sets you might need.

-Headless basically means delivering content without presentations.
-This will enable you to reuse content on other devices or solutions.
+Headless basically means delivering content without presentation.
+This will enable you to reuse content on other platforms or solutions.

-There are probably lots of features you would like, but don’t confuse “feature rich” for “feature bloat”.
-Make sure that any features you’re paying for are ones you will really use, and definitely don’t opt for a CMS because it has the most features, without thinking about how useful they will be in the long run.
+There are probably lots of features you would like, but “feature rich” can easily turn into “feature bloat.”
+Make sure that any features you’re paying for are ones you will really use.
+Definitely don’t opt for a CMS because it has the most features, without thinking about how useful they will be in the long run.

 Digital Project Complexity